-- The family has failed to comply with any family obligations under the program.
-See Family Obligations. - If the family misses two scheduled appointments without good cause. - The family allows an unreported or unapproved guest(s) to live at the assisted address.
-This includes any person not on the lease who the family allows to stay in the unit for more than 14 consecutive days or 30 cumulative days within a 12-month period and therefore no longer qualifies as a "guest".
-BRHP considers an individual living in the assisted unit if there is a preponderance of evidence including but not limited to - o an individual uses the assisted unit's mailing address for one month or longer - o an individual is observed at the home by BRHP staff during home visits - o there is evidence of a sleeping area for more than the approved family - there is evidence of belongings in the home clearly unrelated to the approved family - a neighbor or other reliable individual reports seeing an individual at the assisted unit for more than 14 consecutive days or 30 cumulative days within a 12month period - Only one of the above criteria is necessary for BRHP to terminate the family. - Any family member has been evicted from federally-assisted housing in the last three years.
+The family has failed to comply with any family obligations under the program.
+See Family Obligations.

+If the family misses two scheduled appointments without good cause.

+The family allows an unreported or unapproved guest(s) to live at the assisted address.
+This includes any person not on the lease who the family allows to stay in the unit for more than an individual uses the assisted unit's mailing address for one month or longer an individual is observed at the home by BRHP staff during home visits there is evidence of a sleeping area for more than the approved family there is evidence of belongings in the home clearly unrelated to the approved family a neighbor or other reliable individual reports seeing an individual at the assisted unit for more than 14 consecutive days or 30 cumulative days within a 12-month period